-The riders clip into their pedals in Andorra’s capital to leave the dwarf state and then the Pyrenees on a false flat dowhill.
+The riders clip into their pedals in Andorra’s capital to leave the dwarf state and, subsequently, the Pyrenees on a false flat dowhill.
 After some 50 kilometres they enter a more undulating phase in the race.

-Two hills inside the last third of the route account for most climbing metres, although the amount is still limited – 1,700 metres from start to finish.
-The first classified climb is the Alto de Belltall – 9.6 kilometres at 3.5% – and the second and last follows after the descent.
-The Col de Lilla is 4.7 kilometres and the average gradients sits at 5.5%.
+Two hills inside the last third of the route account for most climbing metres, although the amount is still limited – 1,800 metres from start to finish.
+The first classified climb is the Alto de Belltall – 9.3 kilometres at 3.7% – and the second and last one follows right after the descent.
+The Col de Lilla is 4.9 kilometres and the average gradient sits at 5.2%.

-The riders descends into Vall to continue gently downhill towards the finish line in Tarragona.
+The riders descend into Vall to continue gently downhill towards Tarragona.
+It’s 30.6 kilometres from the Lilla summit to the finish line.

 La Vuelta last finished in Tarragona in 2017.
 It came down to a bunch sprint and Matteo Trentin took the spoils.